Learning Enrichment Foundation: History

-In relation to local employment, the co-operative relationships include specific skill training and recruitment for local employers, sharing job leads with 300 community partners weekly, active networking with many other organizations, umbrella groups and individuals, through referrals, collaboration and regular meetings.
-LEF is a founding member of The Canadian Community Economic Development Network and active on membership and Human Capital Development Committees and on the Policy Council.
+In relation to local employment, the cooperative relationships include specific skill training and recruitment for local employers, sharing job leads with 300 community partners weekly, active networking with many other organizations, umbrella groups, and individuals, through referrals, collaboration, and regular meetings.
+LEF is a founding member of The Canadian Community Economic Development Network and is active on membership and Human Capital Development Committees and on the Policy Council.
 LEF is also a founding member of the Ontario and the Canadian CAP Networks.

-Bicycle Assembly & Maintenance Program
+Programs

+Bicycle assembly and maintenance program

 To address Toronto's growth of cycling and the consequent need for skilled bicycle mechanics, the Learning Enrichment Foundation partnered with the Bicycle Trade Association of Canada to create a training program.
 Launched in the winter of 2009, the first set of graduates will be ready for placements by April 2009.

 Employment Services

 LEF operates a free employment service that connects job seekers and employers.
-In addition, it runs a career exploration program, operates a resource centre, and maintains a "windfall cupboard" that gives clothing for interviews.
+In addition, it runs a career exploration program, operates a resource center, and maintains a "windfall cupboard" that gives clothing for interviews.

+Training and workshops

+The organisation provides several programs such as Early Childhood Assistant (ECA) training, Building Maintenance, and The Workplace Hazardous Materials Information System (WHMIS) training.

+LEF operates workshops that can incur weekly or one off for a set period.
+These are usually events that are based on the needs of the local community or intake for trainings during a set time.

-Language Instruction
+Language classes

-The Learning Enrichment Foundation runs an English as a second language program called Language Instruction for Newcomers to Canada (LINC) which all Permanent Resident or Convention Refugees are eligible to take for free.
+The Learning Enrichment Foundation runs an English as a second language program called Language Instruction for Newcomers to Canada (LINC) & English as a Second Language (ESL) which all Permanent Residents or Convention Refugees are eligible to take for free.

-In addition, the Foundation runs a Literacy and Numeracy class which aims to improve reading, writing, and basic mathematic skills.
+In addition, the Foundation runs a Digital Literacy class which aims to improve overall computer skills.

-Child Care
+Child care

-LEF operates 33 licensed Child Care Centres for hundreds of children in addition to Before And After Programs for around 1200 children.
+LEF operates 25 licensed Child Care Centers for hundreds of children in addition to Before And After Programs.

+Kitchen services

+LEF operates a kitchen service that caters to all of the organizations events.
+This includes local community, staff, and program events.

+Youth and senior programs

+LEF has two groups that are age range specific.
+The Youth program is designed for people ages 18 to 30 years old.
+The Senior program is designed for anyone that is retired.
+Both groups have their own calendar events.

+The Mount Dennis Quilt

+The Mount Dennis Quilt is an affordable housing project that LEF is leading with the local community and City of Toronto.
+The Quilt envisions a multi-use building, offering a vibrant streetscape with both the ground level and the first few floors as community space.
+Above that, the project will create affordable residences and access to much needed supports with the help of community partners.